rzsykzmxpxzasqxtyxlveeanfu/OpenVPNconnect/README.md

 # OpenVPNconnect

 By default, a VPN is conenction is opened from a client to a server and the connection remains.
 With this script I want to obfuscate online behaviour using the many servers VPN providers offer.
-This script automatically, periodically connects to a VPN server by randomly selecting a .ovpn file from a directory.
+This script automatically, periodically connects to a VPN server by randomly selecting an .ovpn file from a directory.

 # Context